-Video + music player applications should be there in your phones because they can change your mood when you’re depressed or bored.
-Apps like wynk, Hungama or Spotify stream music through the internet.
+Video + music player applications should be there on your phones because they can change your mood when you’re depressed or bored.
+Apps like Wynk, Hungama or Spotify stream music through the internet.
 They allow premium or paid users to download popular and latest Bollywood or English tracks for free.
 The downloaded file can be opened only with a particular application, i.e., the music player.

 If you’re not a music freak, you can watch your family videos to overcome nostalgia, or if you have got a funny clip, a video player app will allow you to enjoy the clip.
 In my perspective, you should not download a separate app for playing video and audio files as they’ll waste your phone’s storage memory.

 Moreover, having different apps for listening songs and watching videos can be confusing for the user.
 MX Player and VLC are the best video and music player apps.
 They’re available for Android, Windows Phone, and iPhone.

 These apps are free, and they’re top rated.
 They can play any all types of media files.
 Millions of users love VLC and MX, and you can be their next biggest fan.
 Today, we’ve shared a detailed review of these two free applications.

 MX is the best video and music player for Android.
 This app is better because of its wide range of options that fine-tunes the playback of video and audio files for the best experience.

 This Android application has a smart interface that displays the directories of media files on the home interface.
 It allows you to switch between hardware and software decoders when the video is being played.
 It has swipe to fast forward feature.
 It also includes pinch and zoom function that works flawlessly without changing video quality.

 This application has more than 20 color themes.
 It allows users to share videos and get subtitles from the internet.
 MX player features to crop, fit to screen and stretch video zoom modes.
 It includes sleep timer tool.
 It supports background play and network streaming.